SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ### Copying Internal Tables

-A simple assignment without a constructor expression that **copies the content of another internal table** (note that the existing content in `itab` are deleted).
+To copy internal table content from one table to another, you can use the assignment operator.
+Such an assignment (without a constructor expression) deletes the existing content in the target internal table.
 The example below assumes that the source and target table have compatible line types.
 Using inline declaration is helpful to avoid an additional internal table declaration with an appropriate type.

 ``` abap
 itab = itab2.